 The All Frames Generation Function shall deliver data units to the underlying Channel Coding Sublayer.

-Each data unit delivered by the All Frames Generation Function shall consist of one or more Transfer Frames in accordance with parameters set by management.
+Each data unit delivered by the All Frames Generation Function shall consist of one Transfer Frame.

+NOTE – USLP does not use the feature in TC Synchronization and Channel Coding i.e., reference [6] that allows a CLTU to contain multiple transfer frames.

-In accordance with parameters set by management, the All Frames Generation Function may request the Synchronization and Channel Coding Sublayer to perform systematic retransmissions of a data unit as described in 2.4.2, unless the data unit contains one or more frames carrying service data on the Expedited Service.
+When reference [6] is used as the Synchronization and Channel Coding Sublayer, the All Frames Generation Function may request the Synchronization and Channel Coding Sublayer to perform systematic retransmissions of a data unit as described in 2.4.2, unless the data unit contains a frame carrying service data on the Expedited Service.

 NOTES

-When systematic retransmissions of a data unit are requested, the improved reception probabilities from the retransmissions are increased if the data unit consists of a single Transfer Frame.

 When systematic retransmissions of a data unit are requested, the additional delay for the retransmissions can be taken into account when deciding the delivery time for the following data unit.

 An abstract model of the All Frames Generation Function is illustrated in figure 4-18.